Misha-Kirichenko/category-task-nest-and-pg/README.md

-<h1>About API</h1>
+<h1 align="center">About API</h1>
 <p>
-  API can: add, delete, partially update and do <strong>diacritic independent</strong> search on category/categories.
-Usage details are avaliable after installing and runnin api in related Swagger Open API docs
+  API can: add, remove, partially update, and perform diacritically independent category searches.
+Usage details are available after installing and running the API on your local host in the Swagger documentation.
 </p>
-<h2>About key feature</h2>
+<h2 align="center">About key feature</h2>
 <p>You can find a category written with diacritics by a parameter "search" passed in without diacritics.
 For example, by passing the word "Мед" you can find the category "Мёд" and vice versa.
-The problem was solved by adding an extension to PostgreSQL during docker container build process through the bash script</p>
+The problem was solved by adding an extension to PostgreSQL during docker container build process through the bash script.</p>
 </p>
 <hr>
 <h2 align="center">API installation and run instructions</h1>